lydzb123/TripGuideReviews/README.md

-# fec-trip-advisor
+# trip-advisor_reviews
-A Trip Advisor clone for our front end capsule project at Hack Reactor 2020
+Review Module for a Trip Advisor clone